 How E-Learning via DRM Works

-DRM is a modern digital broadcast standard that carries audio, structured text and images across potentially long distances using existing radio transmission infrastructure.
+DRM is a modern digital broadcast standard that carries audio and structured multimedia content, including Journaline-based text services with images, across potentially long distances using existing radio transmission infrastructure.
 A single transmission can reach many learners at once, while low-power DRM receivers convert the signal into a local Wi-Fi hotspot so that inexpensive tablets, laptops or phones can access lessons without relying on the internet.
 Educational content can be delivered live and also stored locally for on-demand use, allowing learning to continue even when connectivity is intermittent or unavailable.
 Teaching experts, specialised agencies, education authorities and specialised e-learning or EdTech providers develop and adapt the content, while broadcasters focus on reliable delivery using DRM.
 This flexible approach supports a wide range of learning scenarios – from distributing supporting materials to schools, to bridging periods without internet access, and to combining in-person teaching with remote learning delivered by radio.

 Videos and Demos: DRM in Action for E-Learning and Distance Learning